Click for Dog Grooming Equipment & Supplies (Affiliate Link)

 Combine this with the accessories offered on this incredibly modular machine.
 It couldn’t be easier to convert the vacuum from upright to canister, extend the wand and add various brush attachments.
 There’s bound to be a brush for nearly every home vacuuming situation.

 With just a slight press of the wrist, the vac twists and turns into every nook and cranny, around furniture and into smaller spaces.
 It’s the kind of maneuverability that can almost put the pleasure back into housekeeping.

 It’s much less backbreaking to have a vacuum that you can steer with minimal effort.
 The most daunting maneuvers and your usual side-stepping are reduced to applying just a little bit of wrist-grease.

 The Bottom Line

 It’s also a very adaptable land shark that comes with a couple of very useful attachments and accessories.
-Best of all, you can transition from an upright to a canister vacuum with ease.
-Anyone looking for a cut-price option that can get household chores done with fair suction power and versatility, should definitely give the Shark a try.
+Most of all, you can transition from an upright to a canister vacuum with ease.
+Anyone looking for an option that can get household chores done with fair suction power and versatility, should definitely give the Shark a try.

 ~ Guest ~